axieinfinity/ronin-documentation/docs/CONTRIBUTING.md

 #### Top-level category

-Top-level categories are organized a Ronin audience type—delegators, validators, node operators, developers, and user intention—basics (to learn) and community (to get involved).
+Top-level categories are organized around Ronin audience types—delegators, validators, node operators, developers, and user intention—basics (to learn) and community (to get involved).
 All top-level categories appear on the homepage.
 You should only create a top-level category when there is a large amount of content to be